Inside Hardoon’s Garden

 Behind those vermilion gates, the sprawling garden contained a multitude: the Hardoon and Luo children, their spouses and children, maids, nannies, gardeners, cooks, tutors, Buddhist monks and nuns.
 Yet the enormity of the gardens meant that the Garden residents were spread out.
 So much so that when, during the Japanese occupation, the Hardoons and Luos had to live opposite each other in two large houses separated by a courtyard ( the Japanese had requisitioned the rest of the garden), granddaughter Miranda observed, “it was strange being forced to live in such close vicinity with so many.”
 [7]

-Few photographs are available in the public domain, but detailed descriptions of the gardens and its residents survive, written by the controversial major-domo, Chi Cho-Mee/Ji Juemi, children of staff raised in the garden, and even one account purportedly written by Huang, the garden designer.
+Few photographs are available in the public domain, but detailed descriptions of the gardens and its residents survive, written by the controversial major-domo, Chi Cho-Mee/Ji Juemi, children of staff raised in the garden, one account purportedly written by Huang, the garden designer, and a memoir by Miranda Eu, daughter of the eldest Loos son.

 Silas Hardoon died in 1931, aged 80, and following a grand funeral that combined Jewish, Buddhist, and Taoist rites, he was buried in a three-tier marble mausoleum in the garden, guarded by two life-sized marble lions, leaving Liza the sole inheritor of his vast fortune.
 Inheritance squabbles erupted immediately, with Lisa prevailing–but her death, in October 1941, incited fresh squabbles.
 She, too, was buried in a grand mausoleum on the property.